WICG/attribution-reporting-api/README.md

 The API will be enabled by default in the top-level context and in same-origin children.
 Any script running in these contexts can declare a source with any reporting origin.
 Publishers who wish to explicitly disable the API for all parties can do so via an [HTTP header](https://w3c.github.io/webappsec-feature-policy/#feature-policy-http-header-field).

 Without a Feature Policy, a top-level document and cooperating iframe could recreate this functionality.
-This is possible by using [postMessage](https://html.spec.whatwg.org/multipage/web-messaging.html#dom-window-postmessage) to send the attribution source data, reportto origin, and attributeon origin to the top level document who can then wrap the iframe in an anchor tag (with some additional complexities behind handling clicks on the iframe).
+This is possible by using [postMessage](https://html.spec.whatwg.org/multipage/web-messaging.html#dom-window-postmessage) to send the `attributionsourceeventid`, `attributionreportto`, `attributeon` values to the top level document who can then wrap the iframe in an anchor tag (with some additional complexities behind handling clicks on the iframe).
 Using Feature Policy prevents the need for these hacks.
 This is inline with the classification of powerful features as discussed on [this issue](https://github.com/w3c/webappsec-feature-policy/issues/252).

 Triggering Attribution
 -----------------------

-This API will use a mechanism for triggering attribution similar to the [Ad Click Attribution Proposal](https://wicg.github.io/ad-click-attribution/index.html#legacytriggering).
+This API will use a mechanism for triggering an attribution source similar to the [Ad Click Attribution Proposal](https://wicg.github.io/ad-click-attribution/index.html#legacytriggering).

-Attribution triggering is meant to occur on `attributeon` pages.
-Attribution is triggered for a given `reportto` origin on a given `attributeon` page through an HTTP GET to the origin, that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
+Attribution can only be triggered for a source on a page whose eTLD+1 matches the eTLD+1 of the site provided in `attributeon`.
+A source can be triggered through an HTTP GET to its `attributionreportto` origin, that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
 This redirect is useful, because this mechanism enables the reporting origin to make server-side decisions about when attribution reports should trigger.
 Note that `.well-known` is only used to register a path that the browser will understand; it shouldn't point to any actual resource, since the request will be cancelled internally.

 Triggering attribution requires the `attribution-reporting` Feature Policy to be enabled in the context the request is made.
-As described in [Publisher Controls for Source Declaration](#publisher-side-controls-for-source-declaration), this Feature Policy will be enabled by default in the top-level context and in same-origin children, but disabled in cross-origin children.
+As described in [Publisher Controls for Attribution Source Declaration](#publisher-side-controls-for-attribution-source-declaration), this Feature Policy will be enabled by default in the top-level context and in same-origin children, but disabled in cross-origin children.

 Today, conversion pixels are frequently used to register conversions on advertiser pages.
 These can be repurposed to trigger attribution in